traitecoevo/stateliner/README.md

 Example of using [stateline](https://github.com/NICTA/stateline).

-You'll need to have docker-machine running and have to set up all your environment variables in each terminal window that you run docker in, as usual. (e.g. on a mac, run `eval "$(docker-machine env default)"`)
+You'll need to have docker-machine running and have to set up all your environment variables in each terminal window that you run docker in, as usual.
+Docker can be installed on OSX, Windows and Linux.
+A comprehensive guide can be found [here](http://docs.docker.com/mac/started/).

+Once installed, Docker can be opened either via `Docker Quickstart Terminal` found in the docker folder in the applications folder, or accessed directly via the terminal using `docker-machine` followed by Docker commands.
+The instructions below use `docker-machine` and the terminal.

 We first need to build the relevant docker containers.
 We're building a container off the [lmccalman/stateline](https://hub.docker.com/r/lmccalman/stateline/) image from dockerhub, so the first thing that will happen when you try to build the stateliner image is that the docker will pull down that repo.